slavikdev/system-design-interview-framework/README.md

 # System Design Interview Framework

 This document defines a suggested system design interview structure, which can be used as a guideline.
-The goal is to provide a sufficient framework.
 Please feel free to open a PR with suggestions!

 ## Interview Steps